CasselKim/TIL/NN/README.md

-# Please let me conquer the MNIST
+# 0Please let me conquer the MNIST

 #### Study with